alexcu2718/fdf/README.md

 By building a filesystem traversal tool from scratch, I aimed to explore syscalls, memory safety, and parallelism—while challenging myself to match or exceed the speed of established tools like fd.

+For reference fd: https://github.com/sharkdp/fd (it has 19000* more stars than this repo!)

 And to my pleasure, I did succeed!
-Although, my featureset is dramatically lessened, somethings are a pain to implement Please check the fd_benchmarks for more.
+Although, my featureset is dramatically lessened, somethings are a pain to implement, It's also a hobby project I do when I'm bored, so I do things when I feel like them, why yes, how did you know I worked on half-l....

+Feature set match: regex/glob/type filtering/extension matching, i've got to implement some gitignore stuff together, that's going to be very enjoyable lol. but actually I have some ideas on how to do to this.
+I've got internal features for lots of things, but this doesn't extend to the CLI.

+Please check the fd_benchmarks for more(run them yourself, please!)

 | Command | Mean [ms] | Min [ms] | Max [ms] | Relative |
 |:---|---:|---:|---:|---:|